MoriyaShiine/enchancement/README.md

   * Ground animal armor can be enchanted with boots enchantments.
   * Sword sweeping damage is increased to be proportional to the primary damage dealt.
   * Spears have damage falloff with higher velocities.
+  * Bows, Tridents, and Maces play a ready sound when they are fully charged.
-  * Bows slow you down less when charging.
+  * Bows, Tridents, and Maces slow you down less when charging and do not prevent sprinting.
   * Crossbows pull unique ammunition from your inventory instead of only from off-hand.
-  * Tridents have a charge time of 1 second and can be interrupted.
+  * Tridents have a charge time of 1 second (excluding those with Riptide) and can be interrupted.
-  * Tridents play a ping sound when they are ready to be used.
   * Tridents thrown by players never despawn.
   * Tridents return to the slot they were thrown from.
   * Tridents with Loyalty linger in the world if the owner is dead instead of dropping on the ground.